Getting your Trinity Audio player ready...

 For instance, a consistent spike in employee liability claims in a particular department could indicate underlying safety issues that need addressing.
 Similarly, an uptick in property damage claims during specific seasons might reveal vulnerabilities that could be mitigated with preventive measures.
 This analysis can help to pinpoint areas of concern that could be rectified to reduce business risks and future claims.

 Understanding claims trends can also enable more informed negotiations with insurers.
 When businesses can demonstrate a data-driven approach to risk management, they are often in a stronger position to secure favourable terms and premiums.
+For small businesses, insurance options can be influenced by claims insights and working with an insurance broker to guide renewals and negotiate insurance choices.

 Conversely, a lack of awareness can result in settling for generic policies that may not be tailored to the business's unique risk profile, potentially leaving critical exposures unaddressed.